DAVID ALMEDA, Ed.D., SPHR

 He is a graduate of Wake Forest University where he received a degree in politics with a focus on the political economy.

-During his 30-year career, he has also held editing positions at the late Los Angeles Herald Examiner and California’s Orange County Register.
-He was the top editor for Gannett at two statewide papers—the Great Falls Tribune in Montana, and The Honolulu Advertiser in Hawaii.
-He also has deep experience in magazine and online publishing, having been a group editor and editorial director at Fancy Publications in Irvine, vice president for editorial at Pets.com in San Francisco, and Editor of the San Diego Business Journal.
+John also held editing positions at the Los Angeles Herald Examiner and the Orange County Register, and was Executive Editor for the Gannett Co. at two statewide papers —Montana’s Great Falls Tribune and The Honolulu Advertiser in Hawaii.
+He also has deep experience in magazine and online publishing as editorial director at Fancy Publications, VP of Editorial at Pets.com, and Editor of the San Diego Business Journal.

 SHARLYN LAUBY, SHRM-SCP, CPLP